cornucopia-rs/cornucopia/examples/custom_types/README.md

 - Optional dependencies
 - Any combination of these options

-The configuration follows the same format as dependencies in `Cargo.toml`, and these dependencies will be merged with the PostgreSQL dependencies that Clorinde automatically generates based on your SQL queries.
+The configuration follows the same format as dependencies in `Cargo.toml`, and these dependencies will be merged with the PostgreSQL dependencies that Cornucopia automatically generates based on your SQL queries.

 ## Mapping PostgreSQL types to Rust types